Best Wireless Internet Providers

 con Requires purchase of Verizon’s $240 modem/router up front

-LTE home internet is now a popular alternative offered by internet service providers (ISPs) across the country.
+LTE home internet is now a popular alternative offered by internet service providers (ISPs) nationwide.
 This is because users can get unlimited data without the expense of a satellite internet service.

-Verizon’s 4G LTE Home Internet is a great option if you live in the country or a small town without access to cable and fiber infrastructure.
-Remember, you’ll need cell phone coverage that extends to your area to access the 25 to 50 Mbps download speeds and, of course, unlimited data.
+Verizon’s 4G LTE Home Internet is an excellent option if you live in the country or a small town without access to cable and fiber infrastructure.
+Remember, you’ll need cell phone coverage extending to your area to access the 50 to 200 Mbps download speeds and unlimited data.

-Verizon LTE Home Internet is available in specific areas across 48 states, including Georgia, Missouri, Tennessee, and Virginia, but we recommend trying the T-Mobile Home Internet plan if Verizon isn't available where you are.
+Verizon LTE Home Internet is available in specific areas across 48 states, including Georgia, Missouri, Tennessee, and Virginia.
+Still, we recommend trying the T-Mobile Home Internet plan if Verizon isn't available where you are.

 What to look for in fixed-wireless internet service